pleiades-s/drone_detector/README.md

 ./execute.sh
 ```

-Also you can remove all the dataset with cmd bleow
+Also you can remove all the dataset with command bleow.
 ```
 ./clear.sh
 ```